 For content that contains visual elements beyond text, two types of audio guidelines are presented: "Text Only" and "Text and Graphics."
 The "Text Only" guidelines are for students who only need words and symbols read to them to access the content.
 Examples of "Text Only" users include students with language processing needs and English learners.
 The "Text and Graphics" guidelines are for students who need descriptions and graphics provided to them to access the content.
-"Text and Graphics" users include students who are visually impaired.
+"Text and Graphics" users include students who need to them to access the content.